wrobstory/PythonToScala/README.md

 9. Classes

 Here are some Scala topics not discussed above that I think are important to review:
-* Pattern Matching.
-This is like a switch statement on turbo, and is very powerful and oft used.
+* **Pattern Matching** This is like a switch statement on turbo, and is very powerful and oft used.
 The [Scala Cookbook](http://shop.oreilly.com/product/0636920026914.do) has really great practical examples.
-* Auxiliary Constructors.
-Classes can have multiple constructors that operate on different argument types/number of args.
+* **Auxiliary Constructors** Classes can have multiple constructors that operate on different argument types/number of args.
-* Case Classes as an immutable, record-like data-structure that can be pattern-matched.
+* **Case Classes** as an immutable, record-like data-structure that can be pattern-matched.
-* Scala Collections.
-There is a lot of power in all of the methods available to data structures like Vector, Array, List, Sequence, Set, etc. Just take a [look](http://www.scala-lang.org/api/current/index.html#scala.collection.Seq) at all of the available methods.
+* **Scala Collections** There is a lot of power in all of the methods available to data structures like Vector, Array, List, Sequence, Set, etc. Just take a [look](http://www.scala-lang.org/api/current/index.html#scala.collection.Seq) at all of the available methods.